egoughnour/react-movement-gestures/README.md

 - Use GPU for training so there is output available before the heat death of the universe (or just a long time from now--I don't know how you calculate your [Hubble Constant](https://en.wikipedia.org/wiki/Hubble%27s_law#Determining_the_Hubble_constant)).
 - Update the app to include an online detection mode (and then your phone can _finally_ help decide what you're telling it _as it moves_).
 - Port the app out of Expo?

+## Great Minds...
+Work for NIH
+I just found out about [MGRA](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4851044/#!po=21.7172).
+It is similar (in part) to what I am doing here.